 Marisa Sloan graduated from Ball State University in 2019 with a Bachelor of Arts in English with a concentration in Creative Writing.
 She also double minored in Art History as well as Professional Writing.
-When we interviewed Marisa for this article, she was working as a digital copywriter at the Asher Agency in Fort Wayne, Indiana, where she puts her writing background to use in traditional and digital marketing campaigns, content marketing, and search engine optimization (SEO) efforts.
+When we interviewed Marisa for this article, she was working as a digital copywriter at the Asher Agency in Fort Wayne, Indiana, where she put her writing background to use in traditional and digital marketing campaigns, content marketing, and search engine optimization (SEO) efforts.
 Since then, she’s moved on to Crowe LLP in Chicago, a public accounting, consulting and technology firm with offices around the world.

 What are the most valuable skills you learned as an English major?
 How have they helped you post-graduation?